Rekord/rekord/README.md

 - Create a live filtered view of any collection
 - Create a live paginated view of any collection
 - All collections have the following notable operations: sort, page, filtered, where, subtract, intersect, complement, clear, removeWhere, min, max, first, last, sum, avg, count, pluck, reduce, random, chunk, reverse, & group
-- Model collections have the following notable operations: removeWhere, update, & updateWhere
+- Model collections have the following notable operations: removeWhere, update, updateWhere, & saveWhere

 **FAQ**